cwu2021/ISMS/patch/README.md

 - Updated core to version D208 to address a rare issue with artifacts seen on SDI Inputs.
 ### Self-lab of Hardware verification would also be necessary.
  - standalone converters and monitors required.
+ - backup/restore drives , versions build disks needs to be prepared.
 ## Updating software packages in Red Hat Enterprise Linux
 yum allows you to check if your system has any pending updates.
 You can list packages that need updating and choose to update a single package, multiple packages, or all packages at once.
 If any of the packages you choose to update have dependencies, they are updated as well. <br>
 https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_basic_system_settings/managing-software-packages_configuring-basic-system-settings